|

 Orderic Vitalis writes:

-As you can see this area covers the majority of the suggested sites.
+As you can see this area covers the majority of the suggested sites with the exception of site 1.

 |